All Episodes

 Oh, this is so wonderful.

-Governors in Idaho and Rhode Island, as well as the federal government also are talking about such programs.
+Governors in Idaho and Rhode Island, as well as the federal government, also are talking about such programs.

 In North Carolina, a panel suggested in December the state start charging motorists a quarter cent for every mile as a substitute for the gas tax.

-Oh they just gonna pile up every revenue generation scheme they can, because they are out of money, and we've got to go.
+So they're just going to pile up every revenue generation scheme they can because they are out of money.

-This time it's uh Hillsdale, Michigan.
+This time it's Hillsdale, Michigan.

 This is Sean.